Autodesk Education | Admins and Institutions | Unqualified Institutions

-Educational institutions that don’t qualify for access to free Autodesk software may have other options, including training, participation in membership organisations and software access for nonprofit organisations.
+Educational institutions that don’t qualify for access to free Autodesk software may have other options, including training, participation in membership organizations, and software access for nonprofit organizations.

-Educational institutions that don’t qualify for access to free Autodesk software may have other options, including training, participation in membership organisations and software access for nonprofit organisations.
+Educational institutions that don’t qualify for access to free Autodesk software may have other options, including training, participation in membership organizations, and software access for nonprofit organizations.

-The Membership Training Provider Programme is currently available in North America, Ireland and Australia.
-To enrol in the programme, complete these steps:
+The Membership Training Provider Program is currently available in North America, Ireland, and Australia.
+To enroll in the program, complete these steps:

 The Assistant can help you find answers or contact an agent.